 This latest entry in the fantasy genre was directed by Robert Shaye, who happens to be the founder and co-chairman of New Line Cinema, and the man who green-lit the Lord of the Rings movies.
-The idea of a studio executive stepping behind the camera can be alarming, but in the case of The Last Mimzy Shaye did a remarkable job.
+The idea of a studio executive stepping behind the camera can be alarming, but in the case of The Last Mimzy Shaye has done a remarkable job.

 Based on the short story “Mimsy Were the Borogoves” by Henry Kuttner and C.L.
-Moore (under the pseudonym “Lewis Padgett”), The Last Mimzy follows siblings Noah and Emma Wilder (Chris O’Neil and Rhiannon Leigh Wryn), who have been called upon by future scientists to help prevent the deterioration of human virtues and of the planet’s ecosystem.
+Moore (under the pseudonym “Lewis Padgett”), The Last Mimzy follows siblings Noah and Emma Wilder (Chris O’Neil and Rhiannon Leigh Wryn) as they’re called upon by scientists from the distant future to help prevent the deterioration of human virtues and of the planet’s ecosystem.

 Neither the kids nor their astounded parents (Timothy Hutton and Joely Richardson) have a clue about what’s going on, but Emma claims that her stuffed animal speaks to her about a forthcoming worldwide catastrophe that must be prevented at any cost.

 This becomes particularly evident in the way the Wilders handle the government’s sudden interest in their children’s inexplicable gift.
 They stick together no matter how big the threat.

-Additionally, as in the recent family fable Bridge to Terabithia, The Last Mimzy uses the children’s rapport with one another (both O’Neill and Wryn deliver solid performances) to urge us never to abandon our imagination.
+Besides, as in the recent family fable Bridge to Terabithia, The Last Mimzy uses the children’s rapport with one another (both O’Neill and Wryn deliver solid performances) to urge us never to abandon our imagination.

-But despite its generally entertaining narrative, The Last Mimzy is marred by too many plot holes.
+Now, despite its generally entertaining narrative, The Last Mimzy is marred by too many plot holes.
 The screenplay by Toby Emmerich and Bruce Joel Rubin leaves too many questions unanswered, especially in connection with Mimzy.
 The audience is never told how it really works, where the children’s powers come from, or what use they ultimately have.

-Its considerable flaws notwithstanding, The Last Mimzy is imaginative and fast-paced enough to amuse audiences who are willing to sit back, suspend disbelief, and enjoy the magic.
+In sum: Its considerable flaws notwithstanding, The Last Mimzy is imaginative and fast-paced enough to amuse audiences who are willing to sit back, suspend disbelief, and enjoy the magic.